 Skip to main content

-Autism CRC has partnered with universities and professional organisations to deliver accredited learning opportunities for implementing the National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia.
-Resources to support the implementation of the National Guideline for supporting the learning, participation, and wellbeing our autistic children in Australia will be available later in 2023.
+Autism CRC has partnered with universities and professional organisations to deliver learning opportunities for implementing the National Guideline for the assessment and diagnosis of autism in Australia.

 On this page, you will find an overview of each of the following learning opportunities and a link to enrolment providers currently available: